viam-modules/event-manager/README.md

 Organization ID for the event to delete.

-## Viam Service Configuration
+## Viam event-manager Service Configuration

 The service configuration uses JSON to describe rules around events.
+The following example configures two events:

+* The first triggers when the system is "active" and a configured detector Vision service sees a "Person", sending an SMS and email, and turning on a kasa plug immediately.
-The following example configures two events that trigger when an configured Vision service sees a "new-object-detected", sending an SMS and email, then turning on a kasa plug if escalated.
+* The second triggers when the system is "active" and a configured tracker Vision service sees a "new-object-detected", sending an SMS and email, then turning on a kasa plug in 30 seconds or if an SMS response '1' is received.
+If an SMS reponse of 2 is received, the kasa plug is turned off and the person detected is labeled.
+If an SMS response of '3' is received, the kasa switch is turned off.

 ```json
 {